solarcaratuva/solarcaratuva.github.io/Embedded/onboarding.md

 parent: Embedded
 has_children: false
 ---
-# 2026 Spring Embedded Onboarding
+# 2026 Fall Embedded Onboarding

 **Welcome to the Solar Car Team and the Embedded Subteam!** Onboarding will consist of the following action items.
 Complete them in this order:
 1. downloading and configuring software